DesyncTheThird/corne-keymap/readme.md

 The left hand bracket macro surrounds the current word with brackets, and cycles the bracket type on subsequent presses:
 - `⟦⟳⟧`: `(-)` -> `{-}` -> `[-]` -> `(-)` -> ...

-In place of the bracket macro as on the `Data` layer, there is an enumeration macro:
+In place of the bracket macro as on the `Data` layer, there is an *enumeration macro*:
 - The `++` macro outputs `1` on first press and increments on subsequent presses, rolling over to `0` after `9`, and resetting to `1` when the `Edit` layer is released.

   Holding `Shift` will replace the current number with its successor; holding `Ctrl` will decrement instead; and holding both will replace the the current number with its predecessor.